 Figure 2-6 is a diagram of the TASO address space layout.

-entry in the dynamic header.
+A TASO shared object is marked as such with the RHF_USE_31BIT_ADDRESSES flag in the DT_FLAGS entry in the dynamic header.
 The loader recognizes dynamic executable objects marked with the TASO flag and maps their shared library dependencies to the TASO address space.
 A TASO static executable is not explicitly identified.

 Programs running on Tru64 UNIX obtain the addresses of procedures and global data by means of a GP (Global Pointer) and an address table.
-Address ranges and address-table sections (.lita
+Address ranges and address-table sections (.lita and .got) are described further in Section 3.3.2 and Section 6.3.3.
+However, several important pieces of information concerning GP-relative addressing are contained in the headers.

-) contains the active GP value.
+During program execution, the global pointer register ($gp) contains the active GP value.
 This value is used to access run-time addresses stored in the image's address-table section.
 Addresses are specified in generated code as an offset to the GP.

 There are several reasons for using this GP-relative addressing technique: